irish5100/focusstudios/site/content/products/_index.md

       stance on empowering realistic scenarios.
 full_image: /img/products-full-width.jpg
 pricing:
- heading: "Donations Sub"
+  heading: Donations
   description: >-
  Here you can find our donation section, our staff team has decided not to accept donations because we don't want to think we are preasuring you to pay for having fun, however we accept a custom amount of cash donation.
 You do NOT need to do this to play in Focus Studio's server!

   plans:
-    - description: If you would like to support Focus Studio's you can choose to donation a custom amount of money.
-100% of donations go to Focus Studio's INC.
+    - description: If you would like to support Focus Studio's you can choose to donation a custom amount of money. *100% of donations go to Focus Studio's INC.
       items:
         - This is NOT required"
+		- No In-Game benefits are given"
         - Custom discord role"
         - Private discord channel"
       plan: Custom
       price: '?'
 ---